When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

 Where Did The Ragdoll Originate?

-Ann is believed to have bred a domestic long-haired white female cats, named Josephine, with other well-natured male cats that she had given a home to.
-This female cats offspring thus produced the Ragdoll cat breed, which is known and loved today for their very endearing and unique temperament traits (source).
+Ann is believed to have bred a domestic long-haired white female cat, named Josephine, with other well-natured male cats that she had given a home to.

 2. Maine Coon vs Ragdoll Size

-Both cat breeds have large features to match their large proportions, though a Maine Coon’s ears are definitely more pronounced and larger than the Ragdolls.
+Both cat breeds have large features to match their large proportions, though a Maine Coon’s ears are definitely more pronounced and larger than the Ragdoll.

 3. Maine Coon vs Ragdoll Height